 Back-to-School Theme Online Activities

 Tooty Ta Brain Break – Time to get those little bodies moving!
 This fun and interactive song and dance is a preschool favorite!
-It’s important to offer even preschoolers brain breaks.
+It’s important to offer even preschoolers movement opportunities.
 Let them get the wiggles out before transitioning to something else.
 A super fun back to school brain break!

 Scissor Practice Collage Art – This no-prep activity is ideal for increasing hand strength and developing coordination.
 Using several pieces of colored construction paper, invite your preschooler to cut out pieces, big or small.
 Once there are plenty of colored pieces to choose from, grab a glue stick and start gluing!
 Allow them to choose whether they would like to randomly glue or make a design.
 Read this post for more details.